 Dr. Shabir Hassan is an Assistant Professor of Biology.
 Before joining Khalifa, he was an Early Career Investigator at Harvard Medical School and Associate Bioengineer at Brigham and Women’s Hospital, USA.
-In the last 5 years, his main focus of research has been devising in vitro platforms of diseases such as cancer and different tissues for drug discovery and drug delivery applications.
+His main focus of research has been devising in vitro platforms of diseases such as cancer and different tissues for drug discovery and drug delivery applications.
 Additionally, his interest revolves around 3D bioprinting of disease models to study genetic and rare diseases.
 He has an immense interest in bioimaging platforms such as mini-optical tomographic systems for studying 3D in vitro lab models.

 During his PhD, he developed novel nano- and micro-materials conjugated with proteins to study their folding and aggregation kinetics, and their photothermal effects for cancer therapy.